ericwq/aprilsh/README.md

 Before start apshd, you need to make sure you can ssh login to the target server, please refer to [this doc](doc/ssh-systemd.md) to setup a ssh enabled docker container.

 Note: This is a private yum/dnf repositories, it only provides `x86_64` packages.
-Refer to [rpms doc](https://codeberg.org/ericwq/rpms#build-rpm-packages) to understand how to build rpm packags and dnf repositories.
+Refer to [rpms doc](https://codeberg.org/ericwq/rpms#build-rpm-packages) to understand how to build rpm packages and dnf repositories.

 ```sh
 # import public key to rpm DB
 rpm --import https://ericwq.codeberg.page/RPM-GPG-KEY-wangqi